top of page

 Build Site Overview

-The Dickinson Trail Network (DTN) is currently in the planning stages of designing, fundraising and developing a new multi-use trail system on a site known as Pewabic Hill.
+The Dickinson Trail Network (DTN) is currently in the building phase of a new multi-use trail system on a site known as Pewabic Hill.
 The 102 acre site of the proposed trail system is located within walking distance of downtown Iron Mountain and can be accessed via tower drive.
 The site is owned by the City of Iron Mountain and the only existing infrastructure on the site are a handful of telecommunications towers.
 These towers were developed on approximately 15 acres of land, leaving the remaining 87 acres available for the development of a new public trail system.

 The Pewabic Hill parcels close proximity to the businesses and amenities of downtown Iron Mountain makes it an ideal location to draw outdoor enthusiasts that reside in town, while at the same time routing tourists and visitors to the trail system through the downtown area.
 There are several parcels surrounding the Pewabic Hill site that may also open up to future trail development in upcoming years.